EllysaS/JavaScript-Practice/README.md

 # JavaScript - Practice

-For pedagogical purposes.
+For pedagogical purposes only.
+Tutorials linked.

-Tutorial links in README.md files in subdirectories.